Genesis 16:1 - Compare All Versions

 Sarai, Abram’s wife, hadn’t yet produced a child.
 She had an Egyptian maid named Hagar.
 Sarai said to Abram, “GOD has not seen fit to let me have a child.
 Sleep with my maid.
 Maybe I can get a family from her.”
 Abram agreed to do what Sarai said.

-Now Sarai, Abram’s wife had borne him no children, and she had an Egyptian maid whose name was Hagar.
+Now Sarai, Abram’s wife, had not borne him a child, but she had an Egyptian slave woman whose name was Hagar.

 Genesis 16:1 AMP (Amplified Bible)